 We use many different types of manual physical therapy techniques to facilitate your recovery and return normal functioning.
 These techniques include but are not limited to joint mobilization, soft tissue mobilization, Maitland mobilization, Mulligan techniques, Paris techniques, myofascial release, trigger point therapy, proprioceptive neuromuscular re-education.

-Our dry needling is based on the premise of integrated dry needling utilizing a wholistic approach using monofilament needles to facilitate the body to heal itself.
+Our dry needling is based on the premise of integrated dry needling utilizing a holistic approach using monofilament needles to facilitate the body to heal itself.
 The needle creates a lesion under the skin which increases the flow of healing chemicals to that area and facilitates healing both locally and systematically.
 Integrated dry needling we can be used to treat the following and more.

 neck, back and shoulder pain